-- Attracts and kills all common household ants (except carpenter ants, fire ants and harvester ants)
+- Our No Spill Ant Kill attracts and kills all common household ants (except carpenter ants, fire ants and harvester ants)

 - Designed to allow worker ants to take the bait back to the nest and deliver it to the rest of the colony